notaryproject/notation/specs/commandline/inspect.md

 ## Description

-Use `notation inspect` command to inspect all the signatures associated with signed artifact in a human readable format.
+Use `notation inspect` command to inspect all the signatures associated a signed OCI artifact in a human readable format.

 Upon successful execution, both the digest of the signed artifact and the digests of signatures manifest along with their properties associated with the signed artifact are printed in the following format: